Skip to main content

 by Ian McEwan - Dystopian, Fiction, Romance, Science Fiction

-2014: At a dinner for close friends and colleagues, renowned poet Francis Blundy honors his wife’s birthday by reading aloud a new poem dedicated to her, “A Corona for Vivien.”
-Little does anyone gathered around the candlelit table know that for generations to come, people will speculate about the message of this poem, a copy of which has never been found and remains an enduring mystery.
-2119: Just over 100 years in the future, much of the western world has been submerged by rising seas following a catastrophic nuclear accident.
+2014: Renowned poet Francis Blundy honors his wife’s birthday by reading aloud a new poem dedicated to her, “A Corona for Vivien.”
+Little does anyone gathered around the candlelit table know that for generations to come, people will speculate about the message of this poem, the only copy of which goes missing.
+2119: Just over 100 years in the future, much of the planet has been submerged by rising seas following a catastrophic nuclear accident.
 Thomas Metcalfe, a lonely scholar and researcher, longs for the early 21st century as he chases the ghost of one poem, “A Corona for Vivien.”
-When he stumbles across a clue that may lead to the elusive poem’s discovery, a story is revealed of entangled loves and a brutal crime that destroys his assumptions about people he thought he knew intimately well.
+When he stumbles across a clue that may lead to the elusive poem’s discovery, a story is revealed of a brutal crime that destroys his assumptions about people he thought he knew intimately well.

 by Gary Shteyngart - Fiction